janikvonrotz/awesome-powershell/readme.md

 ### Package Managers

 - [PsGet](http://psget.net/) - Set of commands to install modules from central directory, local file or from the web.
+- [chocolatey](https://chocolatey.org/) - The package manager for Windows.
+The sane way to manage software on Windows.

 ### Security